 MSAC Vice-Chair Liaison, David Knopman, M.D.

-- Associate Professor, Neurology, University of California, San Francisco,
+University of California, San Francisco, Calif., United States

-- Associate Dean, Clinical Research, Mount Sinai School of Medicine, United States
+Alzheimer Disease Research Center, Mount Sinai School of Medicine, New York, New York, United States

-- Head Clinical Research, Alzheimer Center, VU University Medical Center, The Netherlands
+Alzheimer Center, VU University Medical Center, Amsterdam, The Netherlands

 To increase the rate of progress of Alzheimer’s and dementia research.